isomerpages/govtech-stp/_periodic-commuting-arrangement/malaysian-citizens-prs-working-in-singapore/additional-work-pass-conditions.md

 *Before the foreign employee leaves for Singapore*

 2. The Employer shall inform the foreign employee that he/she is required to take a COVID-19 Polymerase Chain Reaction (PCR) test within 48 hours before departing or Singapore if:
-: a. the foreign employee had recent travel history to Malaysia within the last 21 days prior to entering Singapore.
+: a. the foreign employee had recent travel history to Malaysia within the last 21 <b>(for arrivals before 7 Oct 2021)</b> or 14 <b>(for arrivals from 7 Oct 2021)</b> days prior to entering Singapore.

 Such a foreign employee shall obtain a valid negative COVID-19 test result in English, from a laboratory accredited by the Malaysian authorities and recognised by the Singapore government.The negative COVID-19 test result shall be presented to the Singapore authorities on his/her arrival in Singapore.

-3. The Employer shall inform the foreign employee that he/she is required to serve a 14-day Stay-Home Notice period ("SHN period") at dedicated SHN facilities once he/she arrives in Singapore.
+3. The Employer shall inform the foreign employee that he/she is required to serve a 14-day <b>(for arrivals before 7 Oct 2021)</b> or 10-day <b>(for arrivals from 7 Oct 2021)</b> Stay-Home Notice period ("SHN period") at dedicated SHN facilities once he/she arrives in Singapore.

 4. The Employer shall ensure that the foreign employee is able to fully comply with the additional work pass conditions imposed on him/her for the SHN period.